 U.S. Army Pueblo Chemical Depot, Colorado

-In September 2002, the Bechtel Pueblo team was selected as the systems contractor responsible for the design, construction, systemization, pilot testing, operations and closure of the Pueblo Chemical Agent-Destruction Pilot Plant, or PCAPP.
+In September 2002, Bechtel Pueblo was selected as the systems contractor responsible for the design, construction, systemization, pilot testing, operations and closure of the Pueblo Chemical Agent-Destruction Pilot Plant, or PCAPP.
 The plant successfully initiated destruction operations in the main plant on Sept.
-7, 2016, and Static Detonation Chamber operations on Feb.
-19, 2022.
-Agent destruction operations are targeted for completion by the Chemical Weapons Convention treaty commitment of Sept.
+7, 2016.
+Agent destruction operations ended June 22, 2023, ahead of the Chemical Weapons Convention treaty commitment of Sept.
 30, 2023.
-U.S. Public Law mandates stockpile destruction by Dec.
-31, 2023.

 The Colorado Chemical Demilitarization Citizens’ Advisory Commission represents community interests related to the destruction of the chemical weapons stockpile.
-It provides a vital link between the Pueblo community and the DOD by providing a forum for exchanging information about chemical weapons destruction.
+It provides a vital link between the Pueblo community and the DOD by providing a forum for exchanging information about the PCAPP project.

 Blue Grass Army Depot, Kentucky